Skip to contents

 Note that we have included achilles tables in our cdm reference, which will be used to speed up some of the analyses.

-First, we are going to use the package CohortConstructor to generate three cohorts of warfarin, acetaminophen and morphine users.
+We need to create a set of cohorts to review.
+For this we are going to use the package CohortConstructor to generate cohorts with users of warfarin, acetaminophen and morphine.

 codes <- list("warfarin" = c(1310149, 40163554),